ku-awdc/Teaching_HerdHealth/tidyverse_fetuses.md

 - Factor:  This variable is a factor, which is what R uses to represent categorical data.
 A factor is a very useful format that we will be using a lot.
 A closely related format is Ord.factor, which means that the order of the factor levels is meaningful: this is how R represents ordinal data.

 -  POSIXct:  This variable is a date time object, although the format may be shown as simply the date (in which case the time is implicitly 00:00).
+This is also sometimes called 'dttm'.
 If we have a column formatted either as a date or a time in Excel, then the variable will end up as POSIXct in R.  Dealing with date times can be difficult as we can be caught out by time zones.

 -  Date:  This variable is a simpler representation of a Date, without an associated time.
 These are typically much easier to deal with than POSIXct variables.